 We know he's a thousand times better than Hillary Clinton on the life issue.

-So all that together we have to unify around Mr Trump and make sure he's the next president and not Secretary Clinton.
+So all that together, we have to unify around Mr. Trump and make sure he's the next president and not Secretary Clinton.

-If they didn't promise if you give us the Senate we'll stop executive amnesty you know to what extent do you think this contributed to this insurgency year where Trump is number one an outsider a total outsider and somebody that is totally disliked by his Senate colleagues uh Senator Ted Cruz is number two.
+You know, to what extent do you think this contributed to this insurgency year where Trump is number one, an outsider, a total outsider, and somebody that is totally disliked by his Senate colleagues, Senator Ted Cruz is number two?

 Well, look, it's a huge contributor, and I think this is a conservative nation.

-We've got to stand up for ourselves.
+And we've got to stand up for ourselves.

-Everywhere I go, crisscrossing the country, they're mad, they're upset.
+Everywhere I go, crisscrossing the country, they're mad, they're upset, they don't understand why people aren't held accountable.

 They don't understand why the spending has gotten to be so high.

-And here's a case.
+And here's the case.

 It's the IRS commissioner who has lied under oath, who has destroyed evidence.